IdontKnowWhatToNameThisAccount/Automatically-turn-off-your-RaspberryPi-touchscreen/README.md

 A simple script to automatically turn off the official 7" RasPi touchscreen after a given amount of time.
 It can be turned on again by any device that can input through the GPIO pins ( e.g. a button or a motion sensor).
 Touching the screen to turn it on is not possible with this script, as the touch capabilities also get turned off.

-Disclaimer: I am not responsible for bricked devices, dead SD cards, thermonuclear war or you getting fired because your Raspberry Pi died from connecting the wrong pins.
-Please do some research if you have any concerns about anything in this script or the How-To-Guide.

 If you directly connect a 5V GPIO-pin to any other pin, even through a button/switch, it will permanently fry your Raspberry Pi.
 Don't do that.